Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Security: To embed security into every stage.

-Finance (FinOps): To ensure financial accountability and cost optimization.
+Finance (FinOps): To ensure financial accountability and cost optimisation.

 Application Development: To guide cloud-native development practices.